poojanagrecha/Wine-Prediction-Analysis/README.md

 ![random forest](https://github.com/poojanagrecha/Wine-Prediction-Analysis/blob/master/Images/randomforest.png)

 ## Application Creation
 To begin our final application, we had to first build a skeleton.
 In order to run a machine learning model on the back-end, we had to integrate the Flask library in Python.
 For our web page to function correctly, every interactive feature on the HTML needed a route within the Flask app.
-Connecting the application to Heroku was straightforward and involved connecting the Heroku deployment to our GitHub repository.

 ![flask image](https://github.com/poojanagrecha/Wine-Prediction-Analysis/blob/master/Images/flask.png)